 First things first, we grabbed a map because this a truly big festival!
 There was so much too look at and we wanted to make sure we didn’t miss any of the fun.

 I can honestly say that I was most excited to try all of the delicious food.
-My husband and I have a system when going to parks.
 We always split everything we order, that way we can sample twice as much.
 We browsed the menu on their website before showing up, so we had a food game plan in mind.

 Deep Fried Oreos